department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/2024-04 Unmoderated Content Evaluation for Multiple Facilities Selection in BT Oracle Health App/research-findings.md

 | **All Veteran participants:** Veterans that have and have not filed for VA health care travel reimbursement  | 87% (52/60)  | 94% (48/51)  | 98% (59/60)  | 88% (53/60)  | 97% (58/60)  | 65% (39/60)  | 88% (309/351)  |

 ## Recommendations
-The results of this study were not directly applied to our product due to a change in the business rules around which and how many appointments could be filed each day.
-However, we were able to use this feedback towards a different version of this page in which Veterans choose between two appointments at the same facility.
+The content results of this study were not directly applied to our application due to a change in the business rules around which and how many appointments can be filed each day.
+However, we were able to use this feedback towards a different version of this page, in which Veterans choose between two appointments at the same facility.

 - Ensure clear information is included for which appointments you can file a claim for using this tool vs. BTSSS.